ksu-cs-textbooks/cis526/content/x-examples/02-database/04-models.md

 ## Database Models

 Now that we have our database table structure and sample data set up, we can finally configure `sequelize` to query our database by defining a [model](https://sequelize.org/docs/v6/core-concepts/model-basics/) representing that data.
-At its core, a model sis simply an abstraction that represents the structure of the data in a table of our database.
+At its core, a model is simply an abstraction that represents the structure of the data in a table of our database.
 We can equate this to a `class` in object-oriented programming - each row or _record_ in our database can be thought of as an _instance_ of our model class.
 You can learn more about models in the [Sequelize Documentation](https://sequelize.org/docs/v6/core-concepts/model-basics/)

 To create a model, let's first create a `models` folder in our app, then we can create a file `user.js` that contains the schema for the `User` model, based on the `users` table.